groue/GRDBDiff/README.md

     > Those two protocol allow to decide which elements they were inserted, updated, or deleted.

-2. Define a [ValueObservation] which notifies sequences of elements.
-Those sequences must be sorted by identity.
+2. Define a [ValueObservation] which notifies elements.
+Elements must be sorted by identity.
 They must not contain two elements with the same identity.
 You'll get wrong results otherwise.

     > Ordering elements by primary key provides an efficient O(N) computation of diffs.